caporaso-lab/amf-tutorial/book/tutorial.md

         visualization='rice_taxonomy_vsearch'))
 :::

-# Revision Questions
+## Revision Questions

 1. How many of your ASVs were taxonomically assigned by this method.
-Is there a difference in outpu between fit-classifier-naive-bayes   and classify-consensus-vsearch?
+Is there a difference in output between fit-classifier-naive-bayes and classify-consensus-vsearch?

-# Taxonomy Bar Plot
+## Taxonomy Bar Plot

+The output of of `feature-classifier classify-sklearn` is used for the rest of the tutorial over the `vsearch` output.

 :::{describe-usage}
 taxa_bar_plots = use.action(
     use.UsageAction(plugin_id='taxa', action_id='barplot'),